-NOTE: Content occurs in three places: web pages, documents and software.
-When content occurs in a web page or a document, a user agent is needed in order to communicate the content's information and sensory experience to the user.
+Note 1: Content occurs in three places: web pages, non-web documents and non-web software.
+When content occurs in a web page or a non-web document, a user agent is needed in order to communicate the content's information and sensory experience to the user.
 When content occurs in software, a separate user agent is not needed in order to communicate the content's information and sensory experience to the user - the software itself performs that function.

+Note 2: For non-web software, content also includes the user interface.

-context of use: combination of users, goals and tasks, resources, and environment. (from ISO 9241-11:2018 [i.15])
+context of use: combination of users, goals and tasks, resources, and environment (from ISO 9241-11:2018 [i.15])

-NOTE: The "environment" in a context of use includes the technical, physical, social, cultural and organizational environments.
+Note: The "environment" in a context of use includes the technical, physical, social, cultural and organizational environments.

+control (when used as a noun in the form of a "user interface control"): user interface element that is operated by a user in order to interact with a product

+NOTE 1: Examples of things controls are used for include, but are not limited to, input of information, direct actions, adjustments or commands for the product to act on, store, or pass along.

+NOTE 2: Controls may be physical, or virtual (buttons on a screen, or gestures in the air, or biological measurements, etc.).

+conversational gain: increase, measured in decibels [dB], of the speech level delivered to a user's ear above a reference level of 70 dB SPL

+destination address: addressable identity specified by the initiating participant to initiate a session

+NOTE: The specification typically involves choosing a number, a contact from address book, or alike.

+discoverability metadata: information about a digital resource (e.g. a PDF document, a video document, an audio document, etc.) that supports users and systems to find, identify, and evaluate that resource

-SPLdocument: logically distinct assembly of contentcontent (such as a file, set of files, or streamed mediamedia) that functions as a single entity rather than a collection, that is not part of software and that does not include its own user agent (after WCAG2ICT [i.26])
+document (non-web document): logically distinct assembly of content (such as a file, set of files, or streamed media) that functions as a single entity rather than a collection, that is not part of software and that does not include its own user agent (after WCAG2ICT [i.25])

-NOTE 1: A document always requires a user agent to present its content to the user.
+Note 1: A document always requires a user agent to present its content to the user.

-NOTE 2: Letters, e-mail messages, spreadsheets, books, pictures, presentations, and movies are examples of documents.
+Note 2: Letters, e-mail messages, spreadsheets, books, pictures, presentations, and movies are examples of documents.

-NOTE 3: Software configuration and storage files such as databases and virus definitions, as well as computer instruction files such as source code, batch/script files, and firmware, are examples of files that function as part of software and thus are not examples of documents.
+Note 3: Software configuration and storage files such as databases and virus definitions, as well as computer instruction files such as source code, batch/script files, and firmware, are examples of files that function as part of software and thus are not examples of documents.
 If and where software retrieves "information and sensory experience to be communicated to the user" from such files, it is just another part of the content that occurs in software and is covered by WCAG2ICT like any other parts of the software.
 Where such files contain one or more embedded documents, the embedded documents remain documents under this definition.

-NOTE 4: A collection of files zipped together into an archive, stored within a single virtual hard drive file, or stored in a single encrypted file system file, do not constitute a single document when so collected together.
+Note 4: A collection of files zipped together into an archive, stored within a single virtual hard drive file, or stored in a single encrypted file system file, do not constitute a single document when so collected together.
 The software that archives/encrypts those files or manages the contents of the virtual hard drive does not function as a user agent for the individually collected files in that collection because that software is not providing a fully functioning presentation of that content.

-NOTE 5: Anything that can present its own content without involving a user agent, such as a self-playing book, is not a document but is software.
+Note 5: Anything that can present its own content without involving a user agent, such as a self-playing book, is not a document but is software.